MbuguaCaleb/spring_crash_course/readme.md

 My application runs as an apache TomCat Servelet and that is why it is able to server requests

+A servelet is a process that handles a Http Request and also gets a Http Response

 ```

 **Github Personal Account Details**